hunghly/intro-to-testing-js/README.md

 1. Clone this repo to your projects folder following the "Getting Started" directions.
 Take a moment to orient yourself with the test runner, the existing tests, and the implementation inside of `code.js`.

 1. Once you're setup and comfortable, go to `code.js` and change the name of the `helloWorld` function to `hello`.
 Then refresh `report.html` in your browser.
     - What do you notice about the test results?
+        There were many errors and issues.
     - What are some ways you think we could get the tests to turn green again?
+        Change the tests.js helloWorld functions to hello functions.
     - Set the function name in `code.js` back to `helloWorld` and re-run the tests.

 1. Inside of the `helloWorld` function in `code.js`, replace `return "Hello, World!"` with `return "Hello"`.
     - Run the tests by refreshing `report.html` in your browser.
+        Done.
     - Which tests fail?
-Which tests are still green?
+Which tests are still green? expect(helloWorld()).toBe("Hello, World!"); failed due to return of "Hello".
     - Set the implementation back to `return "Hello, World!"`

 1. Inside of the `helloWorld` function in `code.js`, change the line `return "Hello, World!"` to `console.log("Hello, World!")`.
 Then refresh `report.html`.
     - What happens to the tests?
 Identify which tests stay green and which ones turn red.
+        The first, third, and fourth tests failed.
+The second test passed.
     - Why do you think that is?

     - Consider, what is the return value of a `console.log`? *hint*, it's always the same
     - Consider, what is the return value of a `return`?
     - Fix your `helloWorld` implementation so that it greens all the tests.